 Field Description A[7:0] Low 8-bit of hardware breakpoint address.
+Low 8-bit of hardware breakpoint address.

-22.4.4 System Background Debug Force Reset Register (BDC\SBDFR)
+23.4.4 System Background Debug Force Reset Register (BDC\SBDFR)

 This register contains a single write-only control bit.
 A serial background mode command such as WRITE\BYTE must be used to write to SBDFR.
 Attempts to write this register from a user program are ignored.
 Reads always return 0x00.